vsvnimish/TAS_CAS_Synchronization_Analysis/readme.txt

 # 📊 Summary of Observations

-### ⭐ **TAS vs CAS**
+### ⭐ TAS vs CAS
 - Both algorithms behave almost the same.
 - Average time to enter CS is nearly identical.
-- Minor differences in worst-case times occur due to OS scheduling and thread swapping.
+- Minor differences in worst-case timing occur due to OS scheduling.

-### ⭐ **CAS vs Bounded Waiting CAS**
+### ⭐ CAS vs Bounded Waiting CAS
-- CAS: a thread may be overtaken up to **(N − 1) × k** times → more starvation.
+- CAS: a thread may be overtaken up to **(N − 1) × k** times → potential starvation.
-- Bounded CAS: overtaking occurs at most **N − 1** times → far more fairness.
+- Bounded CAS: overtaking occurs at most **N − 1** times → fairer execution.
 - Therefore:
-  - **Bounded CAS generally has lower worst-case time.**
+  - **Bounded CAS generally has lower worst-case waiting time.**
-  - **CAS may exhibit higher starvation effects.**
+  - **CAS may experience higher starvation effects.**
-- Bounded CAS has slightly higher average entry time due to its additional fairness loop.
+- Bounded CAS has slightly higher average time because of the fairness loop.

 ---

 # 📝 Notes

 - `k` = number of times each thread attempts to enter the critical section.
-- All output files contain timing logs used for plotting graphs.
+- Output files include logs used for generating graphs.
-- Refer to the project report PDF for complete analysis, explanations, and graphs.
+- Refer to the project report PDF for full analysis and explanations.

 ---